Seeking power in Jesus’ name: Trump sparks a rise of ‘Patriot Churches’

 Like many evangelical pastors, Peters has books by Piper on the shelves in his study at home, alongside popular evangelical works by 18th century evangelist John Wesley and anti-Nazi dissident Dietrich Bonhoeffer.
 But Piper’s criticism of people who want to save America, Peters says, is why he started Patriot Church.
 “Piper and his friends want to make it seem like we love America more than heaven.
 It’s not true.”
 Peters believes that Jesus comes first but that the country comes right behind.

 Growing up in an evangelical home in Oregon and Washington state, he says he received a sense of urgency from his “culture war” father, who was a Pentecostal preacher in Raymond, Wash.
-After going to Bible college in Dallas, Peters returned to Washington and eventually settled Spokane Valley.
+After going to Bible college in Dallas, Peters returned to Washington and eventually settled in Spokane Valley.
 There, he became a charismatic preacher with a nondenominational congregation of about 250 people.

 Two years ago, he began to take his church to the grassy lawn outside a Planned Parenthood facility for what he calls “The Church at Planned Parenthood.”
 In June, Planned Parenthood sued Peters and other organizers, arguing that they intruded on operations and violated state laws that prohibit noise at health facilities.
 A judge has ordered the protesters to move their service across the street.